 We prepare students to enter the profession and become licensed landscape architects through our undergraduate professional degree program, the BSLA.
 For students interested in planning, cultural resource conservation or restoration ecology, we offer an alternative landscape studies undergraduate degree, the BS.
-Our graduate program has a research-based or an evidence-based master’s degree through a Master's of Science, of which you can choose to specialize in Restoration Ecology or in Community and Urban Landscape Design.
+Our MSLA graduate program is a research-based or a project-based master’s degree, of which students can choose to specialize in Restoration Ecology or in Community-Focused Design.

-The Department maintains an active annual Awards and Honors Program with a banquet held every year in the Spring Semester that includes the following:
+The Department maintains an active annual Awards and Honors Program with a banquet held every year in the Spring Semester at the University Club on Henry Mall that includes the following:

 - ASLA Awards of Honor and Merit (based on the best Master’s theses completed during the previous year)

 - Outstanding Publication Award

 - Outstanding Public Service Award